noahehall/theBookOfNoah/databases/mysql_new.md

   - `insert_method` see table engines, merge
   - `max_rows` & `min_rows`
     - set the max/min rows of a table
+  - `rename table`
+    - can be renamed and moved to databases on the same filesystem
+    - see issues
+    - multiple renames are executed left to right
+      - if any errors are encountered, all of the table name changes are reversed from right to left
+      - whiile tables are being renamed, no other client can interact with the tables involed
+        - tables that are currently locked/part of a transaction in progress cannot be renamed -

 #### TABLE ENGINES